Gioker90/Gioker90/README.md

 🌍 Belgium&Italy based | Remote-friendly | International experience

-I'm a BI Specialist who pivoted from pure HR roles to full-time data analtycs career, driven from interest and passion for data analysis & visualization.
-I currently work for a big engineering company based in Genova, Italy, as HR data analyst and I work as freelance BI specialist on different projects, all involving building end-to-end BI solutions
+I'm a BI Specialist who pivoted from pure HR roles to full-time data analytics career, driven from interest and passion for data analysis & visualization.
+I currently work for an engineering services company based in Genova, Italy as HR data analyst and I also work as freelance BI specialist on different projects, all involving building end-to-end BI solutions

 ## 🔍 What I'm good at